Server awareness

 Explainable Alerts

-10 alert types.
+15 alert types covering containers, hosts, k8s nodes, and resource-limit saturation.
 Every alert tells you the value, the threshold, and the context.
 Webhook delivery to Slack, Discord, Telegram, ntfy.

 Disk Forecasting